ffelten/CrazyRL/README.md

 In our experiments, positioning was managed by [Lighthouse positioning](https://www.bitcraze.io/documentation/system/positioning/ligthouse-positioning-system/).
 It can probably be deployed with other positioning systems too.

-### Guideline
+### Guidelines

-Firstly configuration of the positioning system has to be saved on config file.
+Firstly configuration of the positioning system has to be saved in a config file.
 The following explains quickly how to set up the LightHouse positioning system.

-First connect your Crazyflie through the [cfclient app](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/), manage the geometry for the lighthouse, estimate geometry simple and save the configuration on a yaml file.
+Then, connect your Crazyflie through the [cfclient app](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/), manage the geometry for the lighthouse, estimate geometry simple and save the configuration on a yaml file.
+You can then connect the other drones and load the geometry in them using the client.

-(optional) Refer the path on [utils.py](crazy_rl/utils/utils.py) on the load_config method and the configuration will be load on drones at each start up. *This line has been commented because it was very slow in practice.
+(optional) Refer the path on [utils.py](crazy_rl/utils/utils.py) on the load_config method and the configuration will be load on drones at each start up. *This line has been commented out because it was very slow in practice.
 We just made sure the config was loaded before running the experiments.*

 Secondly place the turned on drones on your environment.
 Be careful to put your drones at their right place (`init_xyzs` in your code) depending on their id to avoid any crash at start up.